 Following on from Masters level, Mr Eardley further developed his research portfolio by undertaking a period of study at the Defence Science and Technology Laboratory(DSTL), Porton Down.
 Working under the auspices of DSTL and the Ministry of Defence, Mr Eardley completed a programme of work resulting in the submission of a thesis ‘The early management of complex extremity injury’.
 This resulted in the award of Doctor of Medicine from Newcastle University.

-Building on these academic foundations, Mr Eardley is active in the CTU, University of York.
-He has been Chief Investigator on a multinational clinical study and is Principal Investigator on a range of United Kingdom clinical pragmatic trauma research trials.
-Most recently he has run OPEN and ORTHOPOD, both multi-centre research projects assessing trauma management across the United Kingdom.
+Mr Eardley has been Chief Investigator on a multinational clinical study and is Principal Investigator on a range of United Kingdom clinical pragmatic trauma research trials.
+Most recently he has run OPEN, ORTHOPOD and HASTE all multi-centre research projects assessing trauma management across the United Kingdom.